AutoDarkMode/Windows-Auto-Night-Mode/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-**Describe the bug**
-A clear and concise description of what the bug is

 **Description**
 Details about the bug and how to reproduce it
 <!--- Give a concise description of what steps/clicks/modifications you made from the beginning, until the issue occurs -->